msv-lab/modus-openjdk-images-case-study/README.md

 TODO.
 For now see: https://github.com/modus-continens/modus/issues/92#issuecomment-1070989681

-We used a local Docker registry that caches base images, so all the above times would be slightly faster than without such a local registry.
+We used a local Docker registry that caches base images to avoid rate limiting.
+This leads to a minor speedup, consistent for any of the approaches (i.e. all approaches use these cached base images).

 ## Image Efficiency